 On the other side of the ledger, the defending champion Pittsburgh Penguins had a better month and now hold the second wild card position in the East.
 Connor McDavid and the Oilers made marginal improvements from a horrid October, but still aren’t good enough to crack the power rankings.

-We are looking forward to seeing guys like Connor McDavid improve on his Hart and Art Ross winning 2016-17 season, ditto Norris Trophy winner Brent Burns, Calder winner Auston Matthews and Vezina recipient Sergei Bobrovsky.
+We were looking forward to seeing guys like McDavid improve on his Hart and Art Ross winning 2016-17 season and he’s not even close yet.
+Ditto Norris Trophy winner Brent Burns, who has but one goal and is -6.
+Only Calder winner Auston Matthews has played to his level, as has Vezina recipient Sergei Bobrovsky.